jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Slime Mold.md

 RacialMods:
 Languages:
 SQ: freeze
+SpecialAbilities:
-SpecialAbilities: >
+  Disease (Ex): >
-  Disease (Ex) Fungal rot: Slam-contact; save Fortitude DC 16; onset 1 day; frequency 1/day; effect 1d2 Str damage and 1 Con damage and fatigue; cure 1 save.
+    Fungal rot: Slam-contact; save Fortitude DC 16; onset 1 day; frequency 1/day; effect 1d2 Str damage and 1 Con damage and fatigue; cure 1 save.
 Any creature that touches a slime mold with an unarmed strike or a natural attack is also exposed to this foul disease.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: